 a The State variable indicates that the respondents were drawn from each state’s respective central data registry: the Florida Cancer Data System, the North Carolina Central Cancer Registry, the California Cancer Registry, and the Georgia Comprehensive Cancer Registry.

-Note: Each regression only includes those eligible in selected states with all the required variables.
+Notes: Each regression only includes those eligible in selected states with all the required variables.
+The data from Florida’s Cancer Data System are provided separately because the Florida Health Department did not provide the treatment variables necessary to include with the larger sample.
+In the case of the California Cancer Registry, respondents had to provide consent for linkage with the cancer registry data, as stipulated by the state institutional review board.
+Nineteen of these respondents did not provide consent, so their information was not linked with the cancer registry data.